invisibleroads/socketIO-client/README.rst

 socketIO-client
 ===============
 Here is a socket.io_ client library for Python.
+You can use it to write test code for your socket.io_ server.

 .. _socket.io: http://socket.io